kouxing2000/ShadowPort/README.md

 How to use?
 ----
-Can use the project as a standalone application or embed your application.
+Can use the project as a standalone application or be embed in your java application.
 TODO wiki

 Features: